Corey Harris (American football, born 1969)

-Corey Lamont Harris (born October 25, 1969) is a former professional American football safety in the National Football League (NFL).
+Corey Lamont Harris (born October 25, 1969) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Houston Oilers in the third round of the 1992 NFL draft with the 77th overall pick.
 Over a 12-season career, Harris won a Super Bowl ring with the Baltimore Ravens after a victory in Super Bowl XXXV.
 Harris is a member of Kappa Alpha Psi fraternity.